ronaldwihaloei/direct_marketing_optimization/README.md

 # direct_marketing_optimization
-The slides and codes for solving the case study
+The slides and codes for solving the case study.